 HAMP is a Treasury Department-run program, but the department hired Fannie to run the program.

 “Their only interest should have been to look out for the American taxpayers,” says Herron’s lawyer, Lynne Bernabei.
-(Herron isn’t giving interviews because of a nondisclosure agreement with Fannie.)
+(Herron isn’t giving interviews because of a nondisclosure agreement with Fannie.)take our poll - story continues below

 “There was a tremendous — millions and millions of dollars that was wasted on a program that a lot of people, Caroline included, said wasn’t functioning in the way it should be,” Bernabei says.”